Start9Labs/documentation/site/source/user-manual/service-guides/bitcoin/blockchain-copy.rst

 If you have already synced the Bitcoin blockchain to the tip on one Embassy, and would like to skip IBD on another Embassy, follow this guide.

-.. note:: The following guide requires that you have already :ref:`setup SSH on both Embassies<ssh>`.
+.. note:: The following guide requires that you have already :ref:`setup SSH on both Start9 servers<ssh>`.
   In this guide, we will refer to your synced Embassy as embassy-AAAAAAA.local and the Embassy with no Bitcoin synced as embassy-BBBBBBB.local.
-Of course, please replace AAAAAAA and BBBBBBB with your appropriate Embassies' names.
+Of course, please replace AAAAAAA and BBBBBBB with your appropriate Start9 servers' names.

 **Install but don't start Bitcoin Core on the blockchain-less Embassy**